netease-im/camellia/update-en.md

 * camellia-redis-proxy, error logic when publish command run in transaction when upstream is redis-cluster
 * camellia-redis-client, illegal db param when use CamelliaRedisProxyResource
 * camellia-redis-proxy, error init when upstream is `redis-proxies-discovery://username:passwd@proxyName`
+* camellia-redis-proxy, pubsub commands timeout on some cases

 # 1.2.30（2024/09/14）